20 Apr Overcoming the Hidden Obstacles of Age

 And speaking of structural integrity, foundation issues can be quite a headache.
 Sometimes it’s so obvious you can SEE that the home is not properly balanced – it has issues.
 You’ll need to bring in a structural engineer to do a complete inspection.
 They’ll look for cracks, particularly around doors and windows.
 They’ll check the doors to see if they open and shut with ease and don’t get stuck.
 Bulges in foundation walls will indicate problems as will chipping, flaking and gaping holes.
 The firmness of the concrete may be compromised.
 Resolving foundation issues may run you anywhere between five-hundred to eleven-thousand dollars, but some damage is beyond repair.

 Draining and waterproofing are sciences that have come a long way.
 They’ve been developed for maximum efficiency.
 The original builders used the technology they had to work with and it often begs for revision.
+There are also online resources which can help you take the DIY route when repairing minor issues on the drainage.
+Bob Robinson writes guides on his blog BestOfMachinery you can check out.
 One of the most common moisture-related problems in old homes is mold.
 That’s how dank odors emanate.
 Measures to guard against mold are taken more seriously than ever, as more information has been learned in regards to the health concerns it poses.
 Perimeter and underfloor drainage, staples of today’s considerations, was nearly non-existent a half century ago.
 Between removing mold and replacing drainage and water proofing, the economics may simply be cost prohibitive.

 Moisture damage may also be attributed to old windows.
 Water gets in and results in rot, mold and stains.
 In cases of serious dilapidation, a major overhaul that includes reframing of not just the window, but of the wall and underfloor sections, is in order.
 Exterior work may be necessary as well.
 In old home scenarios it is not uncommon to spend upwards of a thousand dollars per window repair and replacement.